rans-rans/clean_architecture_feature_create/README.md

 ## Usage

-1. Right-click on a folder within a Dart/Flutter project in the VS Code Explorer.
+1. Right-click on any folder within a Dart/Flutter project in the VS Code Explorer.
-2. Select the `Create Feature` option from the context menu.
+2. Select the `Flutter: Create New Feature` option from the context menu.
 3. Input the name of the feature (e.g., "auth").
 4. The extension will create the folder structure for that feature under the folder you selected.